strattner/pybinder/README.md

-        --fzone <fzone>    The forward zone, if not obtainable from entry name --rzone <rzone>    The reverse zone, if not matching default from IP --force            Delete existing entries before adding new ones index              If not including in the start name, specify the index - the starting value and number of digits to pad.
+        --fzone <fzone>    The forward zone, if not obtainable from entry name --rzone <rzone>    The reverse zone, if not matching default from IP --force            Delete existing entries before adding new ones index              If not included in the start name, specify the index - the starting value and number of digits to pad.
 ```